Skip to content

 # Invalid - A already declared in outer scope

-# A := 2 # ERROR 3653
+# A := 2 # Error: cannot shadow A

 Cannot redeclare with assignment syntax: